tasmanianfox/MpdfPortBundle/README.md

 Warning
 ==============================================
 * By default the bundle adds the two attributes 'utf-8' and 'A4' to the mPDF class constructor.
-To turn off these options, use setAddDefaultConstructorArgs method:
+To turn off these options, use the `setAddDefaultConstructorArgs` method:
 <pre><code>$mpdfService->setAddDefaultConstructorArgs(false);
 </code></pre>

-* As the bundle inserts the first two arguments to mPDF constructor by default, additional constructor arguments should start from the 3rd argument (default_font_size).
+* As the bundle inserts the first two arguments to the mPDF constructor by default, additional constructor arguments should start from the 3rd argument (default_font_size).

-* If setAddDefaultConstructorArgs(false) method is called, additional arguments for constructor should start from the first one (mode).
+* If the `setAddDefaultConstructorArgs(false)` method is called, additional arguments for constructor should start from the first one (mode).